 Challenges of Wellbutrin Tapering and Titration

 An important challenge is estimating how quickly or slowly to administer a Wellbutrin tapering program.
-The Alternative to Meds Center structures its Wellbutrin tapering programs with built-in monitoring, involving real-time discussions and coordinated teamwork between the client and the various staff on your team.
+Alternative to Meds Center structures its Wellbutrin tapering programs with built-in monitoring, involving real-time discussions, and coordinated teamwork between the client and the various staff on your team.
 This is how we designed our Wellbutrin cessation programs in order to address this exact point in an alert and flexible way.
 The client is always consulted at each step so that the estimation of how quickly or slowly to proceed is always in consultation and agreement with the client.
-Below, we will cover some of the more concerning side effects of Wellbutrin, which may be avoided by tapering off the drug safely.
+Below, we will cover some of the more concerning side effects of Wellbutrin, which may be avoided by tapering off the drug safely.6

-Wellbutrin Side Effects
+Frequent Wellbutrin Side Effects3

 Suicidal thoughts and behavior